RTIInternational/hydro-evaluation/docs/data_model/data_models.md

 - `geometry`: [string/bytes] Geometry in WKT/WKB format.
 For example "Point(100,200)".
 CRS?

 ## Thresholds
-The `threshold` table to store other data about the location.
+The `threshold` data model is used to store other data about the location.
 This could possibly replaced by a generic key:value table.

 - `location_id`: [string] Primary location ID of the location.
 - `threshold_name`: [string] name of threshold